mitmath/1806/summaries.md

 Went over several different perspectives on matrix multiplication: the *same arithmetic operations* can be viewed as row×columns, matrix×columns, rows×matrix, columns×rows, and more.
 If you are doing hand calculations (but who does that, really?), rows×columns is probably the easiest.
 But the other viewpoints help us *think* about matrix multiplication in different ways, both to understand what is going on and also to *design* matrices to perform certain operations.

-Using this understanding, we rewrote Gaussian elimination in matrix form: we multiply a matrix A on the *left* by a sequence of **lower**-triangular elimination matrices to arrive at an **upper**-triangular matrix U.    This turns out to be *extremely* useful as both a computational and a theoretical tool, because triangular matrices are much easier to work with than general matrices — we've already seen that it is easy to solve triangular systems of equations, and we will find that they are nice in other ways as well.
+Using this understanding, we will be able to rewrite Gaussian elimination in matrix form: we multiply a matrix A on the *left* by a sequence of **lower**-triangular elimination matrices to arrive at an **upper**-triangular matrix U.    This turns out to be *extremely* useful as both a computational and a theoretical tool, because triangular matrices are much easier to work with than general matrices — we've already seen that it is easy to solve triangular systems of equations, and we will find that they are nice in other ways as well.

-In the next lecture, we will reverse the elimination steps to obtain the [LU factorization](https://en.wikipedia.org/wiki/LU_decomposition) A=LU.
+In the next lecture, we put all of these elimination steps togetherk, and then reverse the elimination steps, to obtain the [LU factorization](https://en.wikipedia.org/wiki/LU_decomposition) A=LU.

 **Further reading:** Textbook sections 2.4, 2.3, 2.6.
 Strang [lecture 1 video](https://www.youtube.com/watch?v=ZK3O402wf1c), [lecture 4 video](https://www.youtube.com/watch?v=5hO3MrzPa0A).